William Farrar (councillor): Move to Jordan's Journey and marriage

-In 1621/1622, the Powhatan launched a surprise attack on the colony.
+On March 22, 1622, the Powhatan launched a surprise attack on the colony.
 Ten settlers on Farrar's land on the Appomattox River were killed.
 However, Farrar survived and got to Samuel Jordan's settlement at Beggars Bush, part of the plantation known as Jordan's Journey.
 After the attack, William Farrar stayed at Jordan's Journey, which had become a fortified rallying place for the survivors.

 Samuel Jordan died before June 1623.
 Sometime afterward, Farrar proposed marriage to Jordan's pregnant widow, Cecily, which involved him in the first breach of promise suit filed in North America.
 Reverend Greville Pooley claimed he had first proposed marriage three or four days after Samuel Jordan had died and Cecily had accepted.
 However, Cecily denied his proposal and accepted Farrar's, which resulted in Pooley filing the suit.
 The case continued for almost two years.
 During the suit, Alexander Brown suggests that Farrar may have acted as Cecily's legal representative.
 Eventually, Pooley signed an agreement in January 1624/5 that acquitted Cecily Jordan of her alleged former promises.

 Even as the case was ongoing, William Farrar and Cecily Jordan continued to work together at Jordan's Journey.
 In November 1623, Farrar was bonded to execute Samuel Jordan's will regarding the management of his estate and Cecily Jordan was warranted to put down the security to guarantee Farrar's bondage.
 During this time, "Farrar assumed the role of plantation 'commander' or 'head of hundred'" for Jordan's Journey.
 A year later, the Jamestown muster of 1624/25 lists "fferrar William mr & Mrs. Jordan"[sic] as sharing the head of a Jordan's Journey household with three daughters and ten manservants.
 During this time, Jordan's Journey prospered.
 By May 1625 Farrar and Jordan were finally married, as it was then that Farrar was released from his bond to Jordan's estate.They had three children together: Cecily (born 1625), William (c.
 1627), (Note: William Farrar II's godfather was Captain Thomas Pawlett of Westover, who also arrived in Virginia in 1618 on the Neptune) and John (c.
 1632).